cryptpad/blog/posts/nginx-tls-acme.md

 ```

 ## Going forward
+Your certificates will now be automatically renewed before their expiration date (after 90 days).
+We encourage you to monitor them to avoid downtime due to a failure to renew them.

 Now you just have to continue the installation process described in [the administrator guide](https://docs.cryptpad.org/en/admin_guide/installation.html#install-and-configure-nginx), copying the example configuration file provided and edit it to match your configuration.

 # Summary